-In 2023 the specialist palliative care medical team was led by a team of 6 consultants across both sites.
-All six work between the hospices and the local acute hospitals.
-The philosophy underpinning their practice is that they provide a fully integrated service available to all appropriate patients, wherever and whenever it is required.
+In 2024 the specialist palliative care medical team was led by a team of 6 consultants across both sites.
+All six work between the Hospices and the local acute hospitals.
 During the year the medical teams at Galway and Mayo hospices were heavily supported by a team of non-consultant hospital doctors (NCHDs).
-These posts are recognized training posts affiliated to the Royal College of Physicians of Ireland (R.C.P.I.) and the Irish College of General Practitioners (I.C.G.P.)
+These posts are recognized training posts affiliated to the Royal College of Physicians of Ireland (R.C.P.I.) and the Irish College of General Practitioners (I.C.G.P.).
+The weekly journal club/ doctor's education sessions in both Galway and Mayo continued during 2024 and a new induction pack for NCHDs was developed during 2024.